hostnet/webpack-bundle/README.md

 - Enforce code style using `phpcs` and enforcing the extra ruleset specified by Hostnet.
 - The class `CSSLoader` was renamed to `CssLoader` because our code style rules enforce this.
 - Generated file names for inline javascript/css source are now coming from `TokenStream->getSourceContext()->getName()` instead of `TokenStream->getFilename()`.
 The latter function was removed from Twig.
+- Created FCQN services and added aliases to ensure BC.
+- Made the bundle compatible with Symfony (3.)4

 ## Quick how-to